codeforaotearoa/federalist-docs/pages/toolkit/publishing-data.md

 1. Identify datasets to publish
 2. For each dataset:
-  1. Identify a standard to follow, if possible
-  2. Export the data, conforming to the set standard
+  1. Export the data and ensure it is cleaned, raw data
-  3. Upload the dataset to data.govt.nz, providing metadata and choosing an appropriate license
+  2. Upload the dataset to data.govt.nz, providing metadata and choosing an appropriate license
 3. Schedule regular updates

 ## 1.0 Identify datasets to publish